Wuestengecko/calyxos-magisk-build-scripts/README.md

-# CalyxOS  Magisk
+# CalyxOS :heart: Magisk

 This repo contains scripts for building an AVB signed CalyxOS 4.x (Android 13) image with integrated Magisk for root access.

+> **Disclaimer**
-> **Disclaimer**: This works for me, but I don't give any guarantees.
-Whatever
+> This works for me, but I don't give any guarantees.
+Whatever you do is on
-> you do is on you, and if anything breaks you take full responsibility.
+> you, and if anything breaks you take full responsibility.
+Especially take
-> Especially take note that you will have to wipe your device's user data when
+> note that you will have to wipe your device's user data when switching from
-> switching from (or back to) an official CalyxOS build.
+> (or back to) an official CalyxOS build.

+> **Warning**
-> **Warning**: You yourself will be responsible to watch out for security
+> You yourself will be responsible to watch out for security updates and apply
-> updates and apply them in a timely manner, as you will no longer be able to
+> them in a timely manner, as you will no longer be able to receive automatic
-> receive automatic updates via the official channels.
+> updates via the official channels.

 ## Building